Menu

 HHS has issued a revised “Frequently Asked Questions” document for the Good Faith Estimate Requirements for cash based practices.
 The updated document can be accessed here: Good Faith Estimate FAQ's

-New Telehealth Place of Service Codes:
+Telehealth Place of Service Codes:

 New place of service codes were published In January of 2022: